MELT: A Behavioral Trace Dataset for High-Risk Memecoin Launch Detection: High-Risk Memecoin Detection

 \subsection{Experimental Setup}

-We randomly split the dataset into training and testing sets using a 7:3 ratio.
-For all approaches, we tune hyperparameters using five-fold cross-validation on the training set, and we report the average test performance over five independent runs.
+We split the dataset chronologically by each memecoin's creation time into training and testing sets at a 7:3 ratio.
+For all the approaches, we tune hyperparameters using five-fold cross-validation on the training set, and report the average test performance over five independent runs.

 \textbf{Metrics:} We adopt precision, recall, and F1 scores for both classes and macro averaging to provide an overall view of model performance.
 Since accuracy is unreliable under class imbalance, we employ the Area Under the Precision-Recall Curve (AUPRC) to evaluate the model’s ability to distinguish high-risk from non-high-risk tokens under class imbalance.
 A higher AUPRC indicates that the model maintains high precision and recall simultaneously under skewed class distributions.